bloominstituteoftechnology/web-guided-project-dom-1-solution/lesson-plan.md

 - Walk students through [this resource](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

-- Demo changing `document.title` to make the point that we can change just about anything on the page (except stylesheets, which have their own DOM)
+- Demo changing `document.title` to make the following points:
+  - `document` is a very big object, deeply nested object, built by Chrome from the HTML
+  - Through it we access just about any aspect of the page
+  - We cannot access stylesheets, which have their own DOM - the CSSOM
+  - The browser uses the DOM and the CSSOM to construct what we see
+  - Some of the things we can **get** from the DOM, we can also **set**

 🤔🤔🤔 Exercises:

 1. Ask students to console.log `document`
-2. Ask students to console.dir `document`
+1. Ask students to console.dir `document`
-3. How do these representations difer?
+1. How do these representations difer?
+1. Can you find the body of the document?

 ### 🚀🚀🚀 We can think of a page as a tree of nested boxes

-There are certain relationships between the boxes:
+- There are certain relationships between the boxes:
   - parent/ancestor
   - child/descendant
   - sibling

+- Demo the following properties of elements

 🤔🤔🤔 Exercises:

-1. Select an element on the page and ask students to find:
+1. Point out the h1 tag ont the page and have students identify:
+   - Its parent element
-   - the parent and a more distant ancestor
+   - Its most distant ancestor element on the page
-   - a child and a more distant descendant
-   - a sibling
+   - Its next sibling element

+2. Demo `firstElementChild` and `nextElementSibling`

 ### 🚀🚀🚀 We can traverse the DOM using dot notation and children